Buergeria choui: Habitat

 Buergeria choui is widely distributed, ranging from coastal lowlands to mountain forests.
 Breeding takes place in March–November when males can be heard calling near shallow pools, slowly flowing streams, and ditches.
 The tadpoles are aquatic and tolerate high temperatures.
+These frogs have been observed between 0 and 1800 meters above sea level.

 Conservation

 As of late 2020, this species had not yet been assessed for the IUCN Red List of Threatened Species.
 The former Buergeria japonica was assessed in 2004 as being of "least concern".